-Eclipse Che works with any Docker container, even Compose multi-container runtimes.
+Eclipse Che works with any container, even multi-container runtimes.
+Run your workspace on Kubernetes, OpenShift or Docker.
 Use an image from DockerHub, your own private registry or one of the many that ship with Che.
 Add agents for SSH, terminal and language services to dev-enable your production images.
-When stopped, Che workspaces can be snapshotted, saving their state between runs.
+When stopped, Che workspaces your project and key dependency state is persisted between runs.

 Under the hood: